Miley Cyrus Reportedly Spotted Kissing Cody Simpson In L.A.

 “Whilst Cody was standing, they were kissing, they sat down and were talking for a moment and Miley got up and sat on his lap and started making out with him,” a fan named Ashleigh told the celebrity gossip site.
 “And then they left together.”

-Fans may recall that Miley and Cody were rumored to be dating years ago but they maintained they were just friends.
-Cody went on to a high-profile romance with model Gigi Hadid, while Miley married actor Liam Hemsworth then jumped into a relationship with Kaitlynn carter immediately following her split from her husband in August.
+Fans may recall that Miley and Cody were rumored to be dating years ago, but they maintained they were just friends.
+Cody went on to a high-profile romance with model Gigi Hadid.
+Miley married actor Liam Hemsworth then jumped into a relationship with Kaitlynn Carter immediately following her split from her husband in August.

-The new sightings and stories of a possible friends with benefits relationship between Miley and Cody once again put Miley’s love life in the headlines.
+The new sightings and stories of a possible friends-with-benefits relationship between Miley and Cody once again put Miley’s love life in the headlines.
 The “Wrecking Ball” singer, who recently posed with ghoulish “partners” at a haunted house, joked that she feels like The Bachelorette, as The Inquisitr shared earlier this week.

 Cody Simpson, meanwhile, recently debuted a new tattoo on his chest that says “energy.”
 And extra energy is what he may need for the tabloid tumble he’s about to take if he gets into a relationship with Miley.